To modernise, digitise and increase the reliability of civil registers

 Crucially this could be done by taking advantage of the fragile, dispersed and sometimes insufficiently coordinated nature of traditional civil registry organisations and processes.

-It was therefore natural that Thales, a world leader in digital security and secure documentation, would invest heavily in this domain.
+Therefore, Thales, a world leader in digital security and secure documentation, would invest heavily in this domain.

 A civil register for the digital age